Mugunthan24/kickstarter-analysis/README.md

 ### Purpose
 The purpose of the project is to determine if launch dates and funding goals affect the outcome of a fundraising campaign.
 ## Analysis and Challenges
-The analysis of the data involves looking examining:
+The analysis of the data involves examining:
 - Outomes Based on Launch Date
 - Outcomes Based on Goals